How To Sew Sock Sheep

-3. Flatten the arm and leg parts with wrong side out, align the seam lines of both layers and pin them together.
-Draw the outline for the legs, arms, ears and tails on the sock.
-Get larger picture here.
+3. Flatten the arm and leg parts with the wrong side out, align the seam lines of both layers and pin them together.
+Draw the outline for the legs, arms, ears, and tails on the sock.
+Get a larger picture here.

 4. Sew along the drawn lines.
 The join is thick to sew, sew slowly and carefully, use an awl to press the microfiber down to reduce the thickness so that it is easier for the presser foot to get over.

 1. Cut all pieces out with at least 1/8″ seam allowance.